Welcome to impressit

 Data Quality Undermines AI Effectiveness

-The massive efforts necessary to achieve the quality of data slows down AI implementation processes.
+The massive effort required to achieve data quality slows down AI implementation.

 gen AI maturity level

 But there's more to this.
 See, AI systems are only as good as the data on which they're trained.
-Data that is insufficient, unbalanced, or of poor quality will deliver results that are worse than the outcomes produced by traditional analytics.
+Data that is insufficient, unbalanced, or of poor quality will yield results worse than those produced by traditional analytics.

 Consider the case of a recruiting firm's AI analysis of resumes.
 If past discriminatory hiring practices are incorporated into the historical hiring datasets used to train the AI system, the AI will reinforce these practices.
 The system might systematically disadvantage qualified candidates from underrepresented groups, creating legal liability and missing valuable talent.